 - Be honest.
 We remove comments if we know them to be false.

 - Be appropriate.
 We won’t tolerate posts that are obscene, pornographic or sexually explicit.

 - Be thoughtful.
 This is a space for conversation, not attacks.
 Don’t undermine the debate.

 - Be discreet.
 We won’t tolerate posts that violate the privacy of others.

 We don’t edit comments, but we reserve the right to remove them if they violate these guidelines.
 And we reserve the right to remove comments that violate the spirit of these guidelines as well.
 We regularly patrol comments, but sometimes we’ll miss something.
-If you think a comment violates our guidelines, contact the community manager.
+If you think a comment violates our guidelines, contact the webmaster.

 By posting a comment, you accept these guidelines and our Terms of Service, available online.
 We’ll try to give you one warning before removing your commenting privileges.
 We also reserve the right to remove those privileges without warning.
-If you have a question or want to discuss why we removed a comment, the community manager is more than happy to do so.
+If you have a question or want to discuss why we removed a comment, the webmaster is more than happy to do so.

-Only the DTH’s editor-in-chief, managing editor and online editor can post comments on our website.
+Only the DTH’s editor-in-chief, managing editor and online editors can post comments on our website.
 These individuals are prohibited from expressing an opinion in a comment, but can provide information or insight into the reporting process.
 They will fully identify themselves by name and position at the DTH.